On Yang-Mills Stability Bounds and Plaquette Field Generating Function: TUV Stability and Plaquette Field Correlations for an Approximate Model

-Returning to the bond integration procedure, let $U_1,U_2,U_3,U_4$ be the plaquette $p$ bond variables and $U_p\,=\,U_1U_2U_3U_4$.
-Consider the integration over $U_1$, where, in the partition function $Z_{\Lambda,a}$, $U_1$ only appears in the plaquette $p$.
+Returning to the bond integration procedure, let $U_1,U_2,U_3,U_4$ be the plaquette $p$ bond variables and $U_p\,=\,U_1U_2U_3U_4$, as in Eq. (\ref{extendedplaq}).
+Consider the integration over $U_1$, where, in the partition function $Z^u_{\Lambda}(a)$, $U_1$ only appears in the plaquette $p$.
 The integral over the bond variable $U_1$ is

 By the Haar measure left and right invariance (take $W\,=\,U_2U_3U_4$ and $U=U_1$ above!), the integral is just the single bond partition function $z$, and is independent of the other bond variables.
-In this way, we extract the factors $z$ from the partition function $Z_{\Lambda,a}$.
+In this way, we extract the factors $z$ from the partition function $Z^u_{\Lambda}(a)$.

-To continue our analysis, we note that the integrand is a class function on $\mathcal G$.
-For the ${\mathrm U}(N)$ group integral of a class function, the $N^2$ dimensional integral over the group reduces to an $N$ dimensional integral over the angular eigenvalues of $U$, according to the Weyl integration formula \cite{Weyl,Bump,Simon2}.
+To continue our analysis, we note that the above integrand is a class function on $\mathcal G$.
+For the ${\mathrm U}(N)$ group integral of a class function, the $N^2$ dimensional integral over the $n\times n$ matrix group reduces to an $N$ dimensional integral over the angular eigenvalues of $U$, according to the Weyl integration formula \cite{Weyl,Bump,Simon2,Far}.